Why I dislike agents in my Service Console

 I also have zero shell scripts etc. running on ESX these days, everything is done with powershell remotely.

-4. Dave Convery said,
+4. Dave Convery says

 This isn’t something new with the SIM agents.
 Ever since ESX 3.0 came out and HP released an agent, there has been SOMETHING wrong with each version.
 HP’s response is to upgrade the firmware and agent version.
 You get to the highest level of each and there is a new problem.
 I have heard about the cimservera stuff for a while now…

-5. John said,
+5. John says

 OK – question though.
 How are we going to make the ESXi systems UPS aware?